 A peek inside the living room, where Tom Hanks is standing:

 And that’s it.
 We don’t get to see how the kitchen, the bedroom, or the bathroom turned out.
 Nope.
 Just a quick view of the main rooms in front, and then it’s over.
-It makes me mad every time I watch it.

 The movie ends with Walter and Anna getting married in front of their finally-finished dream house: